 Since at least 2019, Scarred Manticore deployed unique tools on compromised Internetfacing Windows servers in the Middle East region.
 During these years, their toolset went through significant development.
-It began as open-source-based web-deployed proxies and over time evolved to become a diverse and powerful toolset that utilizes both custom-written and open-source components.
+It began as open-source-based web-deployed proxies and over time evolved to become a diverse and powerful toolset that utilizes both customwritten and open-source components.
+Figure 8 - Overview of code and capabilities evolution of multiple malware versions used by Scarred Manticore.